BallisticLA/RandBLAS/rtd/source/tutorial/distributions.rst

   Many sketching distributions from the literature fall into this category.
   :math:`\vecnnz = 1` corresponds to the distribution over CountSketch operators.
-  :math:`\vecnnz > 1` corresponds to distributions which have been studied under many different names, including OSNAPs, SJLTs, and hashing embeddings.
+  :math:`\vecnnz > 1` corresponds to distributions which have been studied under many names, including OSNAPs, SJLTs, and hashing embeddings.

   The community has come to a consensus that very small values of :math:`\vecnnz` can suffice for good performance.
-  For example, suppose we seek a constant-distortion embedding of an unknown subspace of dimension :math:`n,` where :math:`1{,}000 \leq n \leq 10{,}000.` If :math:`d = 2n`, then many practitioners would would restrict their attention to :math:`\vecnnz \leq 8.` There are no special performance benefits in RandBLAS to setting :math:`\vecnnz = 1.` Additionally, using :math:`\vecnnz > 1` makes it far more likely for a sketch to retain useful geometric information from the data matrix.
+  For example, suppose we seek a constant-distortion embedding of an unknown subspace of dimension :math:`n,` where :math:`1{,}000 \leq n \leq 10{,}000.` If :math:`d = 2n`, then many practitioners would restrict their attention to :math:`\vecnnz \leq 8.` There are no special performance benefits in RandBLAS to setting :math:`\vecnnz = 1.` Additionally, using :math:`\vecnnz > 1` makes it far more likely for a sketch to retain useful geometric information from the data.
-  Therefore we recommend one use :math:`\vecnnz \geq 2` in practice.
+  Therefore, we recommend using :math:`\vecnnz \geq 2` in practice.

-When :math:`\majoraxis = \ttt{Long}.`
+SparseDist when :math:`\majoraxis = \ttt{Long}.`

   A sample :math:`\mtxx` from :math:`\mathcal{V}` has *at most* :math:`\vecnnz` nonzero entries.
 The locations of the nonzeros are determined by sampling uniformly